Skip to content

 Reason 3: Employees Clog Up Large Conference Rooms Because Smaller Meeting Spaces are Under-equipped

-Yet, even when more intimate spaces are available for collaboration, small groups may still gravitate toward large, empty conference rooms.
-Why?
-To gain access to the technology they need.
+As we just explored, employees are meeting more frequently yet in smaller groups than ever before.
+Yet, even when more intimate spaces are available for collaboration, small groups may still gravitate toward large, empty meeting rooms.
+Why? to gain access to the technology they need.

 Solution: Identify and Deploy the Meeting Equipment Workers Want